Gracie Curtis-Holsgrove graduated in 2015 with First Class Honours Master’s Degree in Chemistry. Find out what happened next.

 Recently I was offered a role extra to that as a business advisor, so now I am working a lot with our VP Upstream Engineering for Projects and Technology.
 That includes less technical and more people/high level management skills – a good career opportunity for learning people management skills as well as networking at a higher level.

-In addition to that, next year I will take on a new role as a Flow assurance engineer in a multidisciplinary team, in supporting non-operated ventures (assets) in my region.
-For this region that’s mostly Khazakhstan, Kashagan and Karachaganak, which should be really fun, and I get to broaden my range of engineering skills, becoming more of a process engineer with a specialty in flow assurance.
+In addition to that, next year I will take on a new role as a Process Engineer in a multidisciplinary team, in supporting non-operated ventures (assets) in my region.
+That would involve assets in Brunei, the Middle East, Kazakhstan and other locations.
+This offers opportunities to travel to the sites which should be really fun, and I get to broaden my range of engineering skills.

 How did you get there?